mikrostew/cheat-sheets/readline.markdown

 ## cut/copy/paste

-    <Ctrl-w>            delete from cursor back one word
+    <Ctrl-w>            cut from cursor back one word
+    <Ctrl-k>            cut from cursor to end of line

 ## undo